hjorslev/SteamPS/README.md

 ### Update Steam server automatically

-The cmdlet `Update-SteamServer` is, at least for my own use case, applied to automatically keep a server up-to-date.
+The cmdlet `Update-SteamServer` is, at least for my own use case, applied to automatically keep a server up to date.
 It will check the if the server is empty before updating it.

 Please see the wiki for further information: [Update Steam server automatically](https://github.com/hjorslev/SteamPS/wiki/Update-Steam-server-automatically)